sevleo/BrandCraft/README.md

 ## Support

 Need help?
-Email us at sev@brandcraft.com or [request a feature here](https://insigh.to/b/brandcraftart).
+Email us at sev@brandcraft.art or [request a feature here](https://insigh.to/b/brandcraftart).

 ---